 In November 1862, the military man in charge of all this turmoil was Union, Major General William S. Rosecrans.
 Forty-three year old Rosecrans would eventually control more than 80,000 soldiers in and around the city.
 Included among these troops were the men of the 72nd Indiana.
 And in company D of that regiment there was an 18-year-old private from Thorntown, a boy really.
 His name was John Wesley Hargrave.
 Some seventy-four years into the future John's grandson would marry my grandaunt.
 It was John Hargrave's original 1882 copy of Magee's narrative, given to me years later by that aunt, which now sent me on my quest of ambiguous objective.

 24, angling toward us from Louisville was Interstate 65.
-That converging highway still generally followed the course of the old Civil War pikes that had once run in a rather whimsical fashion, from place to place, between Louisville and Nashville.
+That converging highway still generally followed the course of the old Civil War roads, called Pikes, that once ran in rather whimsical fashion, from small town to small town between Louisville and Nashville.
 My friend Scott's drive down from Louisville, hopefully completed by then, would probably have taken him less than three hours.
-In the 1860s traveling between the two points, unless one went by rail, would have required nearly a week on roads that were little more than rutted trails of dirt or mud, depending on the weather.
-In modern times the scenery that lay astride sixty-five's four lanes of concrete, even the pastoral surroundings, was mostly of twentieth century design.
-Finding the past in so much present wasn't going to be easy.
+In the 1860s traveling between these two cities, unless one went by rail, would have required nearly a week on roads little more than rutted trails of dirt or mud, depending on the weather.
+In modern times the scenery astride 65s four lanes of concrete, even the pastoral surroundings, was mostly of twentieth century design.
+And the thought hit me again: finding the past in so much present wasn't going to be easy.

 These recurrent doubts led inevitably to the other unanswered questions.
 Why was I taking the trip at all?
 What did I expect to accomplish?
 Certainly, my willingness to detach from my family for a week indicated I was anticipating some extraordinary and important experience or revelation.
-But what that was to be, exactly, I hadn't a clue.
+But what that would be or look like exactly, I hadn't a clue.

 Finally the great river came into view, twisting away before the music city's clean skyscrapers, dirty industry and urban sprawl.
 The grand Cumberland River was one feature of the land man had been unable to change in the 136 years since the war.
 Even from the air its often-rocky banks and wide lazy blue travel were impressive.
 No wonder the Union forces that mobilized here were named for the river: the "Army of the Cumberland."